coalpha/sn0-archive/README.md

 python 2_archive_reddits.py
 ```

 Optionally, unsave posts after archiving.
-This may be necessary since the reddit API only shows a limited number of posts.
+This may be necessary since the reddit API only shows a limited number of saved posts (1000).

 ```shell
 python 2_archive_reddits.py and unsave